GuacLive/verify-patrons/README.md

-# Verifying Patrons on AngelThump
+# Verifying Patrons on GuacLive

 ## About

-Verifying Patrons on the AngelThump service.
+Verifying Patrons on the GuacLive service.

 ## Getting Started